Toggle: English / Spanish

 Nervous system conditions, such as multiple sclerosis or stroke

 Nerve or muscle damage after radiation treatment to the pelvis

-Pelvic prolapse in women -- falling or sliding of the bladder, urethra, or rectum into the vagina, which may be caused by pregnancy and delivery
+Pelvic prolapse in women -- falling or sliding of the bladder, urethra, or rectum into the vagina.
+This may be caused by pregnancy and delivery.

 Problems with the urinary tract